-MS (multiple sclerosis) vs. ALS (Lou Gehrig's disease) quick comparison
+MS (multiple sclerosis) vs. ALS (Lou Gehrig's disease) quick comparison of differences

 - ALS (amyotrophic lateral sclerosis, Lou Gehrig’s disease) and MS (multiple sclerosis) are not the same disease.
 They sometimes are confused because they have some similarities.
 However, they have more differences than similarities.